kymatio/kymatio/doc/source/index.rst

 * integrates wavelet scattering in a deep learning architecture,
 * supports 1-D, 2-D, and 3-D scattering transforms,
 * differentiable transforms for applications in generative modeling, reconstruction and more!
-* runs seamlessly on CPU and GPU hardware, with any deep learning API.
+* runs seamlessly on CPU and GPU hardware, with many deep learning API.

 A brief intro to wavelet scattering is provided in :ref:`user-guide`.
 For a list of publications see